vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 # Inline Styles

-This page presents all the inline style techniques available within admin-ui.
+This page presents all the inline style techniques available within our Admin.
+Each style presented here has its own particularities and use cases.

 ## styles & styleOverrides